Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-06-22.md

 Program interrupts and CPU/memory related hardware failures.
 Examples: Accessing memory you are not supposed to or trying to executing a sensitive instruction while not in kernel mode (supervisor mode).

+> "You commit an action and based on that action a interrupt occurs immediately"

 ### ASYNC
 Generated independent of the code and outside the CPU like device interrupts.